MoneyTransfers

 Zing is a new transfer provider released on 3 January 2024.
 Owned by banking giant HSBC, Zing is looking to make waves in a crowded remittance market by competing with the likes of Wise and Revolut.

 Wise still leads for now, but Zing isn’t as far behind as you might think.
-Discover how Zing could potentially take on the giants of global remittance.
+Discover how Zing could potentially take on the global giants of international money.

 Frank Day